vidjil/vidjil/doc/vidjil-algo.md

 E ans Ds values are between 0 (no diversity, one clone clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clone).
 These values are now computed on the windows, before any further clustering.
-PCR and sequencing errors can thus lead to slighlty over-estimate the diversity.
+PCR and sequencing errors can thus lead to slightly over-estimate the diversity.

-## Unsegmentation causes
+## Details on non analyzed reads

-Vidjil-algo outputs details statistics on the reads that are not segmented (not analyzed).
+Vidjil-algo outputs details statistics on the reads that are not analyzed.
-Basically, **an unsegmented read is a read where Vidjil-algo cannot identify a window at the junction of V and J genes**.
+Basically, **an unanalyzed read is a read where Vidjil-algo cannot identify a window at the junction of V and J genes**.
-To properly analyze a read, Vijdil needs that the sequence spans enough V region and J region (or, more generally, 5' region and 3' regions when looking for incomplete or unusual recombinations).
+To properly analyze a read, Vijdil-algo needs that the sequence spans enough V region and J region (or, more generally, 5' region and 3' regions when looking for incomplete or unusual recombinations).
-The following unsegmentation causes are reported:
+The following causes are reported:

 |                     |                                                                                                                          |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------ |